ERPL Function Reference

 Basic Query Pattern (BICS)

-SELECT * FROM sap_bics_result(
+SELECT * FROM sap_bics_result('q1');

 Delta Replication Pattern (ODP)

--- Standard ODP delta pattern
+-- Standard ODP delta pattern: one function, stable subscriber_process.

 Function Discovery Pattern (RFC)